Recognizing nullhomotopic maps into the classifying space of a Kac-Moody group: Invariant theory and the proof of Theorem

 \begin{defn} An involution $r \in GL_n(\QQ)$ is a reflection if its fixed space $H_r$ is $n-1$ dimensional. \end{defn}

 \nod For each reflection $r$, there is a linear form $l_r\co\QQ^n \rightarrow \QQ$ is determined, up to scalar, by the fact $l_r$ has kernel $H_r$.

-Let us recall how the Weyl group $W$ of a Kac--Moody group are reflections groups.
+Let us recall how the Weyl group $W$ of a Kac--Moody group is a reflection group.
 The action $W$ on the the Lie algebra $\mathfrak{h}$ of the torus is generated by $n$ reflections \beq s_i(h)=h-\alpha_i(h)\alpha_i^{\vee} \nonumber \eeq \nod for all $h \in \mathfrak{h}$ with $\alpha_i \in \mathfrak{h}^\ast$ a simple root, $\alpha_i^{\vee}\in \mathfrak{h}$ a corresponding simple coroot and $n$ the size of the generalized Cartan matrix.
 In particular, the simple roots \cite[1.2, 1.3]{kumar} give canonical linear forms $l_{s_i}$ and these sets of simple roots and coroots are part construction of the underlying Kac--Moody Lie algebra \cite[1.1--3]{kumar}.
 For any subset $I\sset \{1, \ldots, n \}$ the subgroup $W_I:=\langle s_i | i \in I\rangle$ are the Weyl groups for corresponding parabolic subgroups $K_I$ of $K$ which---when $W_I$ is finite---appear as $D_K(I):=BK_I$ in (\ref{hocoBK}).

 Due to the following proposition, we adopt the standing convention that each $t_i$ in $\QQ[t_1, \ldots, t_r]$ has degree $2$. \begin{prop} The subgroup $W_{I}$ of the Weyl group of a Kac--Moody group is finite if and only if its collection of reflecting hyperplanes is finite.
 For any finite $W_{I}$, there is natural isomorphism $H^\ast( BK_I, \QQ ) \cong \QQ[t_1, \ldots, t_r]^{W_I}$ so that $H^\ast( D_K, \QQ )$ and $\QQ[t_1, \ldots, t_r]^{W_I}$ are naturally isomorphic functors. \end{prop} \nod{\bf Proof:} For each reflection $r$ in $W$ the associated $l_r$ is the root associated to $r$.
 In particular, none of these real roots are scalar multiples of any other \cite[1.2, 1.3]{kumar} and thus no two $H_r$ coincide.
 That is, there is a one-to-one correspondence $r \leftrightarrow H_r$.